The significance of protecting Trees and how to identify Them

 Preservation orders

-To determine if trees are protected, you will need to verify if it’s subject to the protection of a TPO or preservation order.
-This can be accomplished by contacting your authorities in your area and asking them check for records.
+To determine whether a tree is protected, you must to check if it is subject to an TPO or preservation order.
+It is done by contacting your municipal authority, and asking them to check their records.

 TPO search